Entware/Prehistoric-Entware/README.md

+# Note

+ARM, MIPS and x86 forks of Entware was merged into [Entware-ng](https://github.com/Entware-ng/Entware-ng).
+Further development of this project will be continued there.
+Please, don't add any new issues or pull requests here.

 # Description

 Entware is package repository for embedded devices.
 [These packages](http://entware.wl500g.info/binaries/entware/Packages.html) allow you to add new functionality to your device.
 Most of them taken from OpenWRT, but others are unique.
 It's usable by router firmwares such as DD-WRT/Tomato/AsusWRT, by Realtek RTD1073/1283/1185/1186 based players, and so on.